Tail-adaptive Bayesian shrinkage

-The main goal of the study is to discover $q$ number of interesting genes out of $p=6,033$ genes whose expression levels differ between the two groups \citep{efron2012large}.
-Such genes are then investigated for a causal link for the development of prostate cancer.
-Sparsity level $s = q/p$ (\ref{eq:sparsity_level_gene_expression_data}), where $p = 6{,}033$, is unknown because it is real data.
+The main objective of this study is to identify a subset of $q$ interesting genes out of the total 6,033 genes whose expression levels exhibit differences between the two groups \citep{efron2012large}.
+These selected genes are then further investigated to explore any causal links to the development of prostate cancer.
+The sparsity level, denoted as $s = q/p$ (\ref{eq:sparsity_level_gene_expression_data}), where $p = 6{,}033$, is unknown because it is real data.

-We follow the data transformation method proposed by \citep{efron2010future}.
-Essentially, the objective of the transformation is to indirectly solve a multiple hypothesis testing \citep{benjamini1995controlling,benjamini2005false} by estimating coefficients for sparse normal mean model \citep{bhattacharya2015dirichlet}:
+We adopt the data transformation method proposed by \citep{efron2010future}.
+The primary aim of this transformation is to indirectly address the challenge of multiple hypothesis testing \citep{benjamini1995controlling,benjamini2005false} by estimating coefficients within a sparse normal mean model \citep{bhattacharya2015dirichlet}:

 where $\sigma$ is unknown.